Political positions of Rand Paul: Foreign policy

 Paul holds that the primary Constitutional function of the federal government is national defense, and that the greatest national security threat is the lack of border security.
 He supports eliminating issuance of visas to people from "about ten rogue nations."
 He supports trying terrorists caught on the battlefield in military tribunals at Guantanamo Bay detention camp.
-Paul believes that when the United States goes to war, Congress must declare war as mandated by the United States Constitution.
+Paul believes that when the U.S. goes to war, Congress must declare war as mandated by the Constitution.

 According to the Huffington Post, unlike his more stridently "non-interventionist" father, Paul sees a role for American armed forces abroad, including in permanent foreign military bases.
 Beginning of 2013, Paul also spoke against U.S. overseas military bases.
+Paul supported the Trump's decision to pull the U.S. Army out of the Syrian Civil war via a tweet in December 2018.

 Paul expressed "strong opposition" towards granting President Obama fast-track authority to negotiate the Trans-Pacific Partnership and called for Obama to finish the negotiations in just a few months.

+Paul has criticized Hillary Clinton and Marco Rubio, calling them both neoconservatives.
+He argued that both Clinton and Rubio, supported U.S. military interventions in Libya, Syria and Iraq.

-In 2016 Paul referred to John Bolton and Rudy Giuliani as "hawkish" and expressed opposition to either of them being appointed as Secretary of State by Donald Trump.
+In 2016, Paul referred to John Bolton and Rudy Giuliani as "hawkish" and expressed opposition to either of them being appointed as secretary of state by President Trump.

-On December 19, 2018, Paul supported the Trump's decision to pull the United States Army out of the Syrian Civil war via a Tweet.